Last Updated January 2025

 Know who is organizing the event and know the protest route and emergency exits.

-Have the contact information of the organizers or other local support networks, if it’s available.
+If available, have the contact information of the organizers or other local support networks.

 Best Practices: Digital Privacy and Social Media Precautions